Monitoring

 1. Real-time logs tracking via WebSocket server: Log tracking is helpful for debugging purposes and monitoring the database operations.

-2. Metrics tracking via HTTP server (Enterprise Edition): In the Enterprise edition, besides log tracking, Memgraph allows tracking information about transactions, query latencies, snapshot recovery latencies, triggers, Bolt messages, indexes, streams, memory, operators and sesions, all by using an HTTP server.
+2. Metrics tracking via HTTP server (Enterprise Edition): In the Enterprise edition, besides log tracking, Memgraph allows tracking information about transactions, query latencies, types of queries executed, snapshot recovery latencies, triggers, TTL data, Bolt messages, indexes, streams, memory, operators and sessions.
+There are also many metrics which are trying to describe the state of high availability.
+These include metrics which describe latencies of RPC messages, time needed to perform a failover and counters for events occurring throughout the lifetime of HA Memgraph.

 Real-time logs tracking via WebSocket server